 - First marijuana customer in Spokane says he was fired

 - Hagel: ‘Make no mistake,’ ISIL is an ‘imminent’ threat to U.S.

 - Armed militia sets up Texas command center to ‘fight for national sovereignty’

 A’s closer Andrew Bailey leaves with sore elbow

-Bailey, shut down at the end of last season with an elbow injury, faced three batters Monday.
-He got an out, a batter reached on an error, then Bailey yielded an RBI double to Travis Hafner and was visited at the mound by manager Bob Geren and the Athletics' training staff.
+He got an out, a batter reached on an error, then Bailey yielded an RBI double to Travis Hafner and was visited at the mound by manager Bob Geren and the A’s training staff.

 After a couple of moments of discussion, Bailey walked to the dugout.

 The right-hander has been on a strict regimen this spring.
 This was his second outing.
 He struck out two in one inning in his first appearance.